cksystemsteaching/selfie/README.md

 "selfie.c" "-c" "selfie.c"
 ```

-That run corresponds to invoking selfie as follows:
+which corresponds to invoking selfie as follows:

 ```
 ./selfie -c selfie.c
 ```

-with the only difference that `./selfie` is machine code of the computer on which you run selfie whereas here `selfie.c` represents RISC-U code compiled from `selfie.c`.
+with the only difference that `./selfie` is machine code of the computer on which you run selfie whereas the occurrence of `selfie.c` before `-c` represents RISC-U code compiled from `selfie.c`.

 ...machine context